TITLE Associate Director, Residence Life, Housing and Dining Services-Facilities and Operations

 9. Ensures compliance with all local fire codes by developing and directing general and fire safety policies and procedures, promoting awareness of fire evacuation procedures by conducting fire drills and evacuations, and ensuring the proper functioning of all fire reporting systems by conducting frequent and regular inspections.

 10. Oversees access control programs for residence halls and apartments including keys, electronic access, security cameras, and supervision of related staff.

-11. Function as departmental liaison to University departments of Facilities Management, Safety and Transportation, Environmental Services, Postal Services, Networking and Telecommunications, and Planning, Design & Construction.
+11. Functions as departmental liaison to University departments of Facilities Management, University Safety, Environmental Services, Networking and Telecommunications, and Planning, Design & Construction.

-12. Function as departmental liaison to the Springfield Fire Department, Springfield Police Department, and Office of Emergency Management.
+12. Functions as departmental liaison to the Springfield Fire Department, Springfield Police Department, and Office of Emergency Management.

 13. Participates as a member of the University community by serving on various committees and task forces as assigned.

-14. Ensures the smooth operation of services such as telephone and cable television offered by the University to residents by communicating and coordinating with the service providers.
+14. Ensures the smooth operation of services, such as telephone, offered by the University to residents by communicating and coordinating with the service providers.

 16. Facilitates the delivery of self-service laundry program through the management of equipment and personnel.

-17. Supports student development and leadership opportunities through the advisement of the Residence Hall student groups, thus gaining student input and feedback regarding the department of Residence Life, Housing and Dining Services.
+17. Supports student development and leadership opportunities through meeting with student leaders thus gaining student input and feedback regarding the Department of Residence Life, Housing and Dining Services.

 19. Ensures the safety of all residents within the Residence Life facilities by developing comprehensive residence hall and apartment emergency procedures.